Growing Role of HR in Enhancing Workplace Security

 In addition to serving on a multidisciplinary threat assessment team – and possibly taking the lead in an organization’s threat assessment efforts – HR professionals can take other active steps to help enhance their organization’s safety and security.
 First, HR professionals can build trust among rank-and-file employees to empower them to report threatening or troubling behavior if they become aware of any.
 HR professionals can also help ensure that anonymous tip lines stay anonymous and that referrals to employee assistance programs are non-punitive.

 Finally, HR professionals can help facilitate information-sharing as well as familiarity among their colleagues in physical security, cybersecurity, and legal and compliance departments.
-Quite often, we see that these disparate departments have a significant amount of data at their fingertips, but don’t have a way to share it effectively – or don’t know the professionals with whom they are sharing the information.
-HR professionals can take the lead to break down those silos and help professionals in these departments become more familiar with each other, understand each other’s responsibilities, and foster effective cross-department collaboration.
+Quite often, we see that these disparate departments have a significant amount of data at their fingertips but don’t have a way to share it effectively – or don’t know the professionals with whom they are sharing the information.
+HR professionals can take the lead in breaking down those silos and help professionals in these departments become more familiar with each other, understand each other’s responsibilities, and foster effective cross-department collaboration.

 When it comes to organizational security, no one has to “walk down that dark alley alone.”
 Whether you are in HR, physical security, cybersecurity, legal, compliance, or employee assistance, working together with colleagues on a multi-disciplinary team can help connect the dots and build a more robust picture of potential threats with the goal of preventing harm, getting help to at-risk employees, and enhancing overall workplace safety.